emlid/emlid-docs/docs/reach/common/tutorials/mock-location.md

 #Getting Reach coordinates on Android via BT

-!!! danger ""
-	iOS devices don't support getting a location over Bluetooth from third-party hardware.

 ##Overview

 This guide demonstrates how to get precise coordinates from Reach on an Android device over Bluetooth.

-!!! tip "Commonly used GIS apps for Android used with Reach:"
+!!! tip "Some of the GIS apps for Android used with Reach:"
 	* Mobile Topographer Pro
 	* ESRI ArcGIS Collector
 	* Mapit GIS